 Exposure can occur by getting the fungus on a scrape or cut.
-Farmers, forestry workers, hunters and cottagers may be exposed at wooded sites if contaminated soil gets disturbed.
+Farmers, forestry workers, hunters, camping, hiking and gardening may be exposed at wooded sites if contaminated soil gets disturbed.
 Fortunately, the fungus grows only under specific conditions.
 The unique growth requirements probably explain for the uncommon occurrence of the infection.

 Where is the fungus that causes blastomycosis found?

 The fungus is found in acidic, moist soil in parts of northern Ontario, Manitoba, Saskatchewan, Quebec and in other areas around the Great Lakes and Mississippi River Valley.
 The presence of Blastomyces dermatitidis may be indicated by a white or tan mould in moist soil and decaying wood.

 What should I do if I think I have blastomycosis?

 If you have a persistent cough, muscle aches, joint pain, tiredness, chills, low-grade fever, skin sores or unexplained weight loss, tell your doctor that you may have been exposed to the fungus that causes blastomycosis.
 The doctor will want to know if you have been in a high-risk area and in contact with moist soil.
 Without treatment, blastomycosis can become a serious illness.
 The diagnosis can be made from a sample of saliva, pus, urine or the skin lesions, depending on your symptoms.
 After diagnosis, prompt treatment is very important and may be required for several months.

 Even if you work, live, or vacation in the areas where the fungus grows, it is important to remember that blastomycosis is a rare condition and the risk of getting it is very low.
 If your immune system is weakened, you should avoid activities that require working with soil.